Joseph Miller Huston: Early life and education

 Huston was born in Philadelphia, Pennsylvania, February 23, 1866.
-When he was seventeen, Joseph joined the firm of Frank Furness and Sons, where he worked during his college years.
-He graduated from Princeton University in 1892, and then rejoined the Furness firm full-time.
+He was the fifth of six children born to Irish immigrants.
+At eight years old, he worked for John B. Ellison and Sons.
+When he was seventeen, he joined the architectural firm of Frank Furness and Sons, where he worked during his college years.
+He graduated from Princeton University in 1892.